solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Below is a summary of these offerings.
 For a more comprehensive comparison table, please consult the article [Choose the right MySQL Server option in Azure].

-### Single Server

-Single Server is suitable when apps do not need extensive database customization.
-Single Server will manage patching, high availability, and backups on a predetermined schedule (though developers can set the backup retention times between a week and 35 days).
-To reduce compute costs, developers can [pause the Single Server offering].
-Single Server offers an [SLA of 99.99%].
-For a refresher on how the SLAs of individual Azure services affect the SLA of the total deployment, review the associated [Microsoft Learn Module.]

-> **Note:** Single servers are best suited for existing applications
-> already leveraging Single Server.
-For all new developments or
-> migrations, Flexible Server is the recommended deployment option.

 ### Flexible Server